ff7-mods/ff7-flat-wiki/docs/FF8/FileFormat INF.md

 ## 576 bytes format

 Same as 672 bytes format + the first Unknown data in Gateways are not present (like FF7).

 ## 504 bytes format

 Same as 576 bytes format + There is only one camera range and no screen range.

-  [1]: FileFormat%20PVP.md "wikilink"
-  [Final Fantasy VII]: ../FF7/Field/Triggers.md "wikilink"